11 Best Practices to Conduct a Comprehensive SEO Competitive Analysis

 3. On-Page Optimization

 Using competitive analysis tools like SEMrush to study the on-site SEO of your competitors can open a goldmine of information such as the frequency of publishing content, the type of content being published, word length, the depth of the content published, and the keywords your competitors are targeting.
-Focus on Metadata and headline strategies and try to discover your competitors’ internal link-building strategies.
-Keep track of your on-site SEO performance by using this information as a benchmark.
+Focus on Metadata and headline strategies and discover your competitors’ internal link-building strategy.
+Keep track of your on-site SEO performance using this information as a benchmark.
 This will help you identify areas that need improvement and ensure that your SEO efforts are paying off.

 4. Off-page SEO and backlinks